MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/eDiscovery-investigation.md

 ![Image is of a conversation between participants.](media/MeetingImConversation2.png)

-To conduct an eDiscovery investigation with Microsoft Teams content, review step 1 in [Get started with Core eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/get-started-core-ediscovery).
+To conduct an eDiscovery investigation with Microsoft Teams content, see [Get started with Core eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/get-started-core-ediscovery).

 Microsoft Teams data will appear as IM or Conversations in the Excel eDiscovery export output.
 You can open the `.pst` file in Outlook to view those messages after export.

-When viewing the .pst file for the team, all conversations are kept in the Team Chat folder under Conversation History.
+When viewing the .pst file for the team, all conversations are located in the Team Chat folder under Conversation History.
 The title of the message contains the team name and channel name.
 For example, the image below shows a message from Bob who messaged the Project 7 standard channel of the Manufacturing Specs team.

 ![Screenshot of a Team Chat folder in a user's mailbox in Outlook](media/Conduct_an_eDiscovery_investigation_of_content_in_Microsoft_Teams_image1.png)